 Dunnottar Castle

-Dunnottar Castle translated from the Scottish Gaelic Dun Fhoithear means "fort on a descending slope".
+Dunnottar Castle in Scottish Gaelic, Dun Fhoithear, means "fort on a descending slope."
 He played a central role in turning points in Scottish history.
-Dunnottar combines attractive appearance and historical significance, and the attraction often captivates the imagination of visitors on holiday abroad.
-The building is located approximately 20 kilometers south of Aberdeen, on the Scottish coast, near the city of Stonehaven.
+Dunnottar combines attractive appearance and historical significance, the attraction often impresses the imagination of visitors going on vacation abroad.
+The building is located about 20 kilometers south of Aberdeen, on the Scottish coast, near the town of Stonehaven.

 Dunnottar Castle